Another entry in the DR chronicals...

 (Side note; I am actually a mom of three but placed my second child for adoption.

-Husbands are helpful, usually.
-That which I don't have either.
+Husbands are helpful too, usually.
+I don't have one of those either.

-But that brings up another point in this topic concerning this culture, in that it is a VERY patriarcal society.
+But that brings up another point on this topic concerning Dominican culture.
+It is a VERY patriarcal society.

-I also don't have the steady financial help of a husband either, however.
+It is partly easier as I have no husband to worry about or serve, but I also don't have the steady financial help of a husband either.

-So I'm not sure which is preferable.
-I'd say neither, and hope for a helpful and involved husband, if those really exist?
+So I'm not sure which would be better.
+I'd say neither, and hope for a helpful and involved husband.

-It's just that society and communities in general have come to such a place of complete disrespect and care of the family unit.
+It's just that society and communities in general have come to such a place of complete disrespect and lack of care for the family unit.

 It takes a village, right?